 In February 2016, the FASB issued Accounting Standards Update 2016-02, "Leases (Topic 842)" ("ASU 2016-02") and issued subsequent amendments to the initial guidance during 2018, collectively referred to as "ASC 842".
 These updates supersede the lease guidance in ASC Topic 840, "Leases" and require the recognition of lease assets and lease liabilities by lessees for most leases previously classified as operating leases under ASC Topic 840.
 Leases will continue to be classified as either operating or finance.
-ASC 842 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, which is our fiscal year that began on February 1, 2019 (fiscal 2020).
-The Company adopted ASC 842 in the first quarter of fiscal 2020 using the cumulative effect method and therefore the comparative information has not been restated and continues to be reported under ASC 840.
+ASC 842 was effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, which was our fiscal year that began on February 1, 2019 (fiscal 2020).
+The Company adopted ASC 842 as of February 1, 2019 using the cumulative effect method.